-This is an example to raise a violation from a syslog alert on a StreamScan alert ID.
+This is an example to raise a security event from a syslog alert on a StreamScan alert ID.

-The first step is to create the syslog regex parser and then create the violation.
+The first step is to create the syslog regex parser and then create the security event.

 Syslog regex parser configuration

 To create the syslog regex parser you will need to go to Configuration \rightarrow Integration \rightarrow Syslog Parsers \rightarrow Add a Syslog Parser \rightarrow regex